luismiguelcasadodiaz/splunk/02_working_with_time.md

 [Back to index](README.md)
 # [03 working-with-time]
-Time is one of the most important components to consider when working with data. we will learn:
+Time is one of the most important components to consider when working with data.
+We will learn:
  - How to work with time in searches. `earliest=@d`,  `latest=@d`
- - time base functions (`now()`, `time()`, `strftime()`, `strptime()`)
+ - Time base functions (`now()`, `time()`, `strftime()`, `strptime()`)
- - time commands (`timechart`, `timewrap`)
+ - Time commands (`timechart`, `timewrap`)
  - Understand how time zones are represented in the data

 ## Searching with Time (25:36)
 What does time mean to Splunk?
-When an event is ingested, its timestamp is stored in the _time field that is used to implement the event timeLine in the Splunk Web interface.
+When an event is ingested, its timestamp is stored in the `_time` field that is used to implement the event timeLine in the Splunk Web interface.
-The _time field is stored with the event in the index **prior** to the search time, along with default fields such as host, source, and source type (also de-index name in which it is stored in.
+The `_time` field is stored with the event in the index **prior** to the search time, along with default fields such as host, source, and source type (also the index name in which it is stored.
 Timestamps are expressed in Unix or epoch time (_time = 1619736430) and translated to human-readable time (Thu, 29 Apr 2021 22:47:10 GMT) **during the search** operation process.
 All events are sorted by time, thus time is the most efficient filter.

-The timestamp displayed in the Time Column of each event is adjusted to the user's local time zone, **As long as the time zone is set** within the account settings
+The timestamp displayed in the Time Column of each event is adjusted to the user's local time zone, **As long as the time zone is set** within the account settings.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/9c72ff16-da73-40d4-876c-0cb7e6133af2)

 ### Timeline Mouse actions
-The timeline is an overall distribution of the events in relation to the specific time range set for the search
+The timeline is an overall distribution of the events in relation to the specific time range set for the search.
-- Zoom in, Zoom Out,
+- Zoom in, Zoom Out.
-- Hover to view the event count for a specific time,
+- Hover to view the event count for a specific time.
-- Format the x and y-axis,
+- Format the x and y-axis.
 - Rearrange the time range with the `click and drag' (acts as a filter without re-running the search).
 - and undo with the `deselect` or `zoom to selection` **RUNNING A BRAND NEW SEARCH**
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/e0eae503-aeb9-48a9-9630-8200b70461c5)